fab1o/pump-zsh/README.md

 In addition, Pump-zsh includes a collection of [built-in themes](docs/themes.md) for immediate use.

-It also exports an environment variable called `CURRENT_PUMP_PROJECT`, which represents the currently selected project.
+It also exports an environment variable called `CURRENT_PUMP_PROJ_SHORT_NAME`, which represents the currently selected project.
 This can be used to customize your own theme.

 ## Dependencies